Julius Caesar (play): Adaptations and cultural references

 The title of Agatha Christie's novel Taken at the Flood, titled There Is a Tide in its American edition, refers to an iconic line of Brutus: "There is a tide in the affairs of men, which, taken at the flood, leads on to fortune."
 (Act IV, Scene III).

 The line "There is a tide in the affairs of men, which taken at the flood, leads on to fortune.
 Omitted, all the voyage of their life is bound in shallows and in miseries.
 On such a full sea are we now afloat.
 And we must take the current when it serves, or lose our ventures" is recited by Jean-Luc Picard at the end of the Star Trek: Picard series finale, "The Last Generation."
 The play was previously discussed in a conversation between Julian Bashir and Elim Garak in the Star Trek: Deep Space Nine episode "Improbable Cause".

+Caesar: The Musical is an all-female musical adaptation of the play written by Grace Yurchuk.
+On July 19, 2026, the extended play featuring six songs was released: "So Political," Marullus and Flavius' reaction to Caesar's return to Rome; "Brutus' Song," a monologue by the conflicted Brutus on Caesar's despotism; "Caesar Speaks" which regards the juxtaposing views of Cassius, Brutus, and Mark Antony at the Lupercalia festival; "Shall Rome" where Brutus is convinced to enter the conspiracy; "Storm Song," the reflections and contemplations of Brutus and Caesar as assassins and dictators, respectively; and "Brutus' Prayer" which features Brutus' prayers to his father and conflicting loyalties.

 Film and television adaptations

 Julius Caesar has been adapted to a number of film productions, including: